git2bezbar/retro-computer-website/src/terminal/applications/assets/help.md

 # Help
-### EDSH is just like BASH except much more limited.
+### BroforceSH is just like BASH except much more limited.

 ## • Type*ls* to list directory contents